 Enjoy two of the best summer fruits with this eggless Peach Raspberry Tiramisu!
 It is full of wonderful flavours which will give you a great taste experience.

-Having in mind my love of Tiramisu, I decided to make one with peaches.
+That’s how it came up to my mind to make a tiramisu with peaches.
 But later I thought that the peach flavour needed something additional to enhance it.
 Raspberry was the natural choice for me as I love raspberries so much… In fact the current dessert is very similar to the Apricot Tiramisu with Blueberries from last year but this time for a change it is made in a rectangular pan.

-This Peach Raspberry Tiramisu is not complicated to make.
-Same as other tiramisu recipes, the longest and most challenging part is letting it stay in the fridge for 6-8 hours or overnight before serving.
-Don’t believe it?
-Try making it and I will be very glad if you share your experience with me 🙂
+- This Peach Raspberry Tiramisu is not at all hard to make.
+Same as other tiramisu recipes, the longest and the most challenging part is letting it stay in the fridge for 6-8 hours or overnight before serving.

 - 1 tbs brown sugar

 - 1 cup / 150 g raspberries

 - 7/8 cup / 100 g powdered sugar